Django vs Flask: Picking the Right Python Web Framework

 - Templates.
 Easily generate dynamic HTML with a template language like Jinja2.

 - Forms.
 Interactive websites depend on forms to collect data from users.
 Django’s forms functionality generates HTML forms, validates user data, and transforms it into Python types.
 Django can do all of this generation, validation, and transformation with built-in components that simplify many of the common data input and cleaning tasks.

 Additional features in Django support the automatic creation of admin interfaces and advanced internationalization and localization features that allow your web application to serve different languages, time zones and date/number formats.

-All of this functionality makes Django very powerful.
+So, in the Django vs Flask debate, all of this functionality makes Django very powerful.
 It’s opinionated and has strong guidelines for how to structure a web application.
 Its time-saving features can present a learning curve for developers just picking up the framework.
 All of its features and functionality are there whether you need them or not.